-Speed limiting signs, signs prohibiting cars, prohibiting parking, signs that allow you to turn right when there is a red light, etc., all need you to observe so that you won't break the law.
+Speed limiting signs, signs prohibiting cars, prohibiting parking, signs that allow you to turn right when there is a red light, etc., all that you need to observe so that you won't break the law.
 Do not tailgate tall vehicles such as passenger cars, trucks, buses, etc. or you will lose all visibility and can't see signs.

 9. Tips for safe parking, avoiding scratches